Valen, Kvinnherad

-Valen is a village in Kvinnherad municipality in Vestland county, Norway.
-The village is located on the mainland coast overlooking the island of Halsnøy to the south.
-The undersea Halsnøy Tunnel connects Halsnøy island to the mainland just to the west of Valen, in the neighboring village of Sunde.
+Valen is a village in Kvinnherad Municipality in Vestland county, Norway.
+The village is located on the mainland coast overlooking the island of Halsnøya to the south.
+The undersea Halsnøy Tunnel connects Halsnøya island to the mainland just to the west of Valen, in the neighboring village of Sunde.

 The village has a shop, a kindergarten and primary school, and a mental hospital.
 There is also a horseback riding center, a marina, and Valen Church.

 The village of Valen is grouped together with the neighboring village of Sunde by Statistics Norway which calls it the Sunde/Valen "urban area".
-The 1.92 km2 urban area has a population (2019) of 2,272 and a population density of 1183 PD/km2.
+The 1.92 km2 urban area has a population (2025) of and a population density of 1199 PD/km2.